Saturday, June 23, 2012

 1973: B.W.
 Stephenson recorded the great song "My Maria".

-1973: The Spinners remained on top of the R&B chart for a third week with their great song "One of a Kind (Love Affair)".
+1973: The Spinners remained on top of the R&B chart for a third week with their great song "One Of A Kind (Love Affair)".

 "Great Gig in the Sky" from 'Dark Side of the Moon'...That's Clare Torry on vocal...